will-gant/contributor-tenure/README.md

 ## Running the Script

-Execute the script, passing either an absolute path to your repo, or one relative to your current working directory.
+Execute the script from anywhere, passing either an absolute path to your repo, or one relative to your current working directory.

 ```console
 $ ./git_contributor_commit_days_calculator.sh REPO_PATH [CONFIG_PATH] [OUTPUT_PATH]